gordonmzhu/cheatsheet-js/README.md

 });
 ```

-### Case 4: In a function that's being called as a constructor, `this` points to the object that the constructor is creating.
+### Case 4: In a function that you run as a constructor, `this` points to the object that the constructor is creating.

 ```javascript
 function Person(name) {